yeojz/jsx-render-engine/README.md

 ## Related Project

-The was originally used in [metalsmith-react-templates](https://github.com/yeojz/metalsmith-react-templates)
+This engine is used in [metalsmith-react-templates](https://github.com/yeojz/metalsmith-react-templates)

 ## License